akpetty/NESOSIM/README.md

   - New wind-atmosphere blowing snow loss term (similar to lead loss but not concentration dependent).
   - Various small bug fixes.

+For more details of the upgrades from NESOSIM v1.0 to NESOSIM v1.1 please see the following discussion paper:

+Petty A. A., N. Keeney, A. Cabaj, P. Kushner, M. Bagnardi (2022), Winter Arctic sea ice thickness from ICESat-2: upgrades to freeboard and snow loading estimates and an assessment of the first three winters of data collection, The Cryosphere Discuss (preprint), doi: 10.5194/tc-2022-39.

 ## Getting Started

 ### Conda installation

 I recommend using the included conda environment file - environment.yml - to ensure consistency in the Python 3.7 configuration when running this code.
 Note that in version 1.1 we have upgraded the code to run in Python 3 (3.7) so your earlier environment will likely not work anymore.
 The code changes were pretty small.
-I have found some issues with conda giving access to all the necessary libraries, so you might need to use pip to install things like xarray and cartopy
+I have found some issues with conda giving access to all the necessary libraries, so you might need to use pip to install things like xarray and cartopy.
+Note this was updated in March 2021 to include the astropy module which was previously missing (thanks to Janna Rückert for pointing this out).

 ```
 conda env create -f environment.yml